study abroad in England with IFSA

 Program Overview

-Pick and choose or hone in on your favorite subject at University of Sussex Undergraduate Summer School.
-This university offers an impressive range of courses across many subjects.
-Find your favorite reading spot on this environmentally award-winning campus, explore the surrounding South Downs National Park, or stroll by the sea at the famous Brighton Pier.
+The University of Sussex Undergraduate Summer School offers an impressive range of classes spanning many subjects.
+Enroll in one or both three-week sessions, selecting one class per session.
+Then find your favorite reading spot on the environmentally award-winning campus, explore the neighboring South Downs National Park, and stroll by the sea at the famous Brighton Pier.

 Details at a Glance